gnosis/dex-services/README.md

             The offset from the start of the batch to cap the solver's execution time [env: SOLVER_TIME_LIMIT=] [default: 210]
         --solver-config <solver-config>
             Configuration for the solver.
-The possible solver types are: 'NAIVE' for the naive solver; 'MIP' for mixed integer programming solver; 'NLP' for non-linear programming solver.
+The possible solver types are:
+            'NaiveSolver' for the naive matching just two orders 'OpenSolver' for solutions on trade-pairs only
+            'StandardSolver' for solutions with ring-trades (mixed integer programming)

+            min_avg_fee_per_order allows to enforce economical viable solutions by setting a minimum fee per order.

             For example: {
               "StandardSolver": { "min_avg_fee_per_order": 10000000000000000 }
             }
         --target-start-solve-time <target-start-solve-time>
             The offset from the start of a batch in seconds at which point we should start solving [env:
             TARGET_START_SOLVE_TIME=]  [default: 30]